reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 - Intelligent Mapping
 - Exportable Excel Error Summaries
 - Custom Columns
--

 Performance on large files should also be considered depending on the data being uploaded, as product speed has a [large, measurable impact](https://www.oneschema.co/blog/oneschema-vs-competitors-performance?utm_source=reflectoring&amp;utm_campaign=56295511) on import success rates.

-“The first self-serve CSV importer built at Affinity led to more support tickets than any other part of our product.
+> “The first self-serve CSV importer built at Affinity led to more support tickets than any other part of our product.
 And because it was so challenging to display all of the specific errors that could break the import flow, customers would get esoteric error messages like ‘something is amiss’ whenever there was a missing comma, encoding issue, or a myriad of business-specific data formatting problems that led to downstream processing issues.
-Because of the critical onboarding flow that data importer powered, before long v1.5, v2, and v3 were prioritized, leading to multiple eng-years of work in iterating toward a robust importer experience.”
+Because of the critical onboarding flow that data importer powered, before long v1.5, v2, and v3 were prioritized, leading to multiple eng-years of work in iterating toward a robust importer experience."

-Rohan Sahai, Director of Engineering at [Affinity](https://www.affinity.co/).
+(Rohan Sahai, Director of Engineering at [Affinity](https://www.affinity.co/))

 For companies with many priorities, a never-ending CSV import project takes away valuable engineering time that could be spent focusing on the core product.
 If you need production-ready